 MBS restaurants to eat at

 Don’t let the glitz and glamour of Marina Bay Sands (MBS) fool you, as there are numerous wallet-friendly food gems in the destination for you to consider, especially for your special occasions.
-Our guide includes a list of 20 MBS restaurants with food going under $50++ per person, so it’ll hopefully save you some money, at least enough to take the MRT home after.
+Our guide includes a list of 25 MBS restaurants with food going under $50++ per person, so it’ll hopefully save you some money.
 These eateries cover a range of cuisines, comprising both fine and casual dining options, depending on how atas you feel on that day.

 1. Origin + Bloom

-G-worthy gourmet pastry and dessert joint, Origin+Bloom, is helmed by executive pastry chef Antonio Benites, who was formerly under notable names like Joel Robuchon and Pierre Herme.
-Their sandwiches are a hit, especially The Whole 9 Yards ($16 for 4cm, $29 for 8cm), consisting of Mortadella pork and Jesus Du Pays Basque salami among other ingredients.
+IG-worthy European-inspired gourmet pastry and dessert joint, Origin+Bloom, is helmed by executive pastry chef Antonio Benites, who was formerly under notable names like Joel Robuchon and Pierre Herme.
+Their gourmet sandwiches are a hit, especially the Lobster & Prawn Roll with Truffle ($25), consisting of lobster, prawn, black truffle, fresh avocado, sweet onions, fresh dill herb and more.

 Check out our Origin + Bloom review!